aflattminor/brewReview/README.md

 ![Logo Icon](https://cdn.pastemagazine.com/www/articles/15560626399_6c4328f9ba_h%20%281%29.jpg)

+## Synopsis
+BrewReview is a site that reviews Philadelphia's brewpubs according to user input.
+The site was designed to demonstrate all basic CRUD actions.

+#### Features
+Users can login to create an account and may add their favorite brewpubs for other users to review!
+A user can also submit individual reviews on other brewpubs.
+Individual user reviews can also then be upvoted and downvoted.

+All reviews and brewpubs are associated to an individual user.
+If the user no longer wishes to display that brewpub or review, the user can choose to delete it from the site.

 ## Getting Started
-To run this repo on your local machine, clone this repo down and bundle / npm install.
-With rails and npm installed, run ```rails s``` and ```npm start``` to boot up the servers.
+With rails and npm installed, clone this repo down and bundle / npm install.
+Run ```rails s``` and ```npm start``` to boot up the servers.
 Navigate to the default ```localhost:3000``` to view the site locally.

-## Synopsis
-BrewReview is a site that reviews Philadelphia's brewpubs according to user input.
-Users may add their favorite brewpub for other users to review!
-Individual user reviews also can be upvoted and downvoted.

 ## Build
 BrewReview uses a Ruby on Rails backend with some React.js for the frontend.